Even if you hit the jackpot, there is no magic solution to fix your finances. Having money doesn't mean you know how to manage it.

-Just after I finished college, and as a newly-wed, I looked at my finances and despaired.
+As a newlywed who had just finished college, I looked at my finances and despaired.
 Credit card debt.
 Student loans.
 No job yet.
 I fantasized about how just the “right” amount of money would fix my finances quickly and easily and result in financial freedom.

 All I needed was $100,000.
 Really, that's not much.
 But $100,000, in my mind, was a magic number.
 It would pay off the credit cards, the student loans, allow us to buy a new car, and put a down payment on a house.
 Perfect!

 I see this all the time, though.
-“Once such-and-such happens, everything will be fine.”
-That such-and-such might be a new job, a promotion, winning the lottery, or making a certain amount of money each year.
+“Once such and such happens, everything will be fine.”
+Such-and-such might be a new job, a promotion, winning the lottery, or making a certain amount of money each year.
 Unfortunately, even if you hit the jackpot, there is no truly magical solution to your finances.

 Even a Windfall Can't Fix Your Underlying Money Management Problems

 What if you do get a windfall, though?
 Unfortunately, the fact that you just got dumped on by a truckload of cash isn't a magic solution, either.
-The same money management issues you had before you found out that your grandfather left you as the sole beneficiary of his life insurance policy will continue.
-If you don't know how money works, and if you haven't been living within your means, chances are that you'll be broke soon.
+The money management issues you had before you discovered that your grandfather left you as the sole beneficiary of his life insurance policy will continue.
+If you don't know how money works and haven't been living within your means, chances are that you'll be broke soon.

 We've all read the stories of how lottery winners go broke.
 They win a huge jackpot, and it's supposed to change their lives.
 And, for a while, it does.
 They buy cars and houses.
 They live lavishly.
-However, without solid financial habits to fall back on, they go through the money rather quickly.
+However, they go through the money rather quickly without solid financial habits to fall back on.
 Pretty soon, they're back to square one.

 Image source: …trialsanderrors via Wikimedia Commons